jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Brad Playtest
 Sound doesn’t persist from last play
-You should be able to click out of range for target arrow Some save names are getting a letter truncated Floating spell, slots clip off the side, and the background image isn’t adjusted to the right size He doesn’t think saving a loading is a good idea
+Some save names are getting a letter truncated
-You can save scam perks and card upgrades.
-Should be random locked Overflow health is buggy?
-It said he had health but he died unexpectedly Rethink “you cannot move while casting”.
-Maybe unnecessary friction After randoming he got 3 spell choices again.
+He doesn’t think saving a loading is a good idea Overflow health is buggy?
+It said he had health but he died unexpectedly After randoming he got 3 spell choices again.
 “Pick your second spell”
 Text overflow on capture soul and plus radius
 Advice: how do Pokémon cards work.
-Could represent damage or other info differently Activate sidebars on drag
+Could represent damage or other info differently Disable Ctrl zoom
-Slot numbers are in the wrong location
-Disable Ctrl zoom
 Test on 4k or 8k monitor
 Font size at 1024x768 is too small
-Floating spell bar isn’t hidden during cinematic Changing resolution permanently makes text smaller Stamina doesn’t restore properly after a load
+Changing resolution permanently makes text smaller Stamina doesn’t restore properly after a load
 Add visual or audio effect when perk procs
 Archer pathing is messed up when there are walls in between Perks should show in your spell book
-Killing himself, with no enemies, live, and an ally sent him two levels ahead After casting a spell that kills himself and Rosie himself in the same spell, he has been able to go massively negative mana Cards are off center.
+Killing himself, with no enemies, live, and an ally sent him two levels ahead After casting a spell that kills himself and res himself in the same spell, he has been able to go massively negative mana Cards are off center.
 Refill button shouldn’t affect the centering “Pick a spell/upgrade”/“choose a place to spawn” isn’t translated Perks aren’t translated